by Max Vishnev, founder of CityRover Walks NY

 And that’s when the real drama begins…

-To learn more about the Brooklyn Bridge, the Roebling saga, and the two cities it connected, please join our highly-rated Brooklyn Bridge Tour.
+To learn more about the Brooklyn Bridge, the Roebling saga, and the two cities it connected, please get in touch about our highly-rated private Brooklyn Bridge Tour.

 Or get in touch with us about a private customized tour of Brooklyn!

 How long is the Brooklyn Bridge?

 The total length of the Brooklyn Bridge is 5,989 feet (about 1.1 miles or 1.8 kilometers).
 The central span (the distance between the two towers) is 1,596 feet.